ky

 Thistle Cottage logo signage gallery

-Check out the finished product in print in the photo gallery below.
+Check out the finished product in real life below!
 The library features it prominently on the sign in front of the Thistle Cottage building.

 “Book” me for your public library logo design!

-Are you a library director in the process of launching a brand new library system or branch in your community?
+Are you a library director who will soon launch a new library system or branch in your community?
 Perhaps your own library system has been using the same outdated library logo art for many years.
 You may very well be in need of an image rebrand!
 Whatever your situation may be, you should contact me!
 Everyone in your town will be checking you out!
 Sorry, for better or worse, I just can’t help myself when it comes to a good pun.

 Ronald Jenkees shirt design